BootBlock/PoSh-Backup/README.md

 Once your `Config\User.psd1` is configured with at least one backup job, you can run PoSh-Backup from a PowerShell console located in the script's root directory:

 > **Tip:** You can use the `Tab` key to auto-complete job and set names for parameters like `-BackupLocationName` and `-RunSet`.
+*   **Run interactively and choose from a menu:**
+    ```powershell
+    .\PoSh-Backup.ps1
+    ```
+    (If no specific job or set is provided on the command line, and multiple options are defined in your configuration, this will display a two-column menu of all available jobs and sets for you to choose from.)

 *   **Enable Maintenance Mode (prevents jobs from running):**
     ```powershell